im-open/ghas-enablement/README.md

 Once complete the following will happen:

-1. PR entry will be added to `prs.txt`
+1. Entry will be added to `prs.txt` for each PR that is created
-1. All selected options will be enabled.
+1. All selected options will be enabled in the repo(s).

+### Example Code Analysis Yml

 As an example if all language criteria were to be met the following example shows what the `code-analysis.yml` file may look like.